Emma Barrie

-Emma Barrie (born 13 April 2002) is a Scottish netball player who plays for Scotland and for Sirens Netball club in the positions of goal keeper or goal shooter.
+Emma Barrie (born 13 April 2002) is a Scottish netball player who plays Birmingham Panthers NXT Gen and the Scottish national team.
+She competed at the 2022 and 2026 Commonwealth Games.

-Early life and career
+Early life and education

 Barrie was born on 13 April 2002 and grew up in Stonehouse, South Lanarkshire.

+Club career

+During Round 11 of the 2025 Suncorp Super Netball season, Barrie was named on the bench for the Sunshine Coast Lightning replacing the injured Cara Koenen; however, she did not take to the court.

+International career
-She made her senior international debut for Scotland during the 2019 Netball World Cup.
-She was introduced into the team by the Scottish national team captain Claire Maxwell.

-Barrie was the youngest player to play at the 2019 Vitality Netball World Cup tournament.
-Her career best was against Australia in the 2022 Commonwealth Games by scoring 7 goals.
+Barrie made her senior international debut for Scotland during the 2019 Netball World Cup.
+She was the youngest player to play at the tournament.
+Barrie was named in the squad for the 2022 Commonwealth Games.